Blake's 7 (audio drama): Special: The Way Ahead (2018)

 A 40th anniversary special, titled "The Way Ahead", consisting of two linked 60 minute episodes was released in January 2018.
 The first episode takes place during season A of the TV series, some time between "Project Avalon" and "Deliverance".
 The second episode takes place during season C of the TV series, some time around "Rumours of Death".
 A framing device, using continuity established by Paul Darrow's trilogy of "Lucifer" novels, is set some time after season D of the TV series.
 The role of Avalon, played by Julia Vidler in the TV series, has been recast with Olivia Poulet.

 Series 5: Restoration (2019 - 2020)

-A fifth series, titled "Restoration", consisting of twelve episodes was released across three box sets beginning in January 2019 and ending in February 2020 the main storyline concerning the urgent repairs to the Liberator after being badly damaged and the return of The President's rule over The Federation.
+A fifth series, titled "Restoration" - consisting of twelve 60-minute episodes - was released across three box sets beginning in January 2019 and ending in February 2020.
+The overarching storyline saw the crew desperately repairing the Liberator after it was badly damaged, and the return of the Old President's rule over the Federation.